Cameron Bell (rugby league)

-Cameron Bell is a New Zealand rugby league coach.
-He is a member of the famous Bell rugby league family that includes George, Ian, Dean (his son) and Cathy and Clayton Friend.
+Cameron Wilson Bell (21 July 1939 – 20 September 2026) was a New Zealand rugby league coach.
+He was a member of the Bell rugby league family that includes George, Ian, Dean (his son) and Cathy and Clayton Friend.

 Coaching career

 As coach of the Manukau Magpies, in 1985 he won the Hyland Memorial Cup as Auckland Rugby League's coach of the year.
 In 1988 Bell was appointed Auckland coach, a position he held for two seasons.

 Between February 1990 and April 1994 Bell was the coach of Carlisle in England.

-He returned to New Zealand in 1995, taking up the position of head coach of the New Zealand Māori side, a job he would hold until the 2000 World Cup.
+Bell returned to New Zealand in 1995, taking up the position of head coach of the New Zealand Māori side, a job he would hold until the 2000 World Cup.

 He coached the Counties Manukau Heroes to a grand final victory in the 1996 Lion Red Cup.

 Bell coached the Ngongotaha Chiefs in the 2001 Bartercard Cup.

+Death

+Bell died at Thames on 20 September 2026, at the age of 87.